plebianstribe/CodexDocker-Setup/README.md

 unset githubPat
 ```

-The credential is stored as plaintext in `$HOME/.git-credentials-codex`, so keep
+Git stores the credential as plaintext in `$HOME/.git-credentials-codex`.
+Keep
-the file private.
-Its dedicated filename makes it straightforward to mount into
+this file private.
+The dedicated filename lets you mount only this credential
-the container without exposing other credential-store files.
+file into the container instead of exposing other credential-store files.

 ```bash
 git clone <THIS_REPO_URL>